UAce/UAce.github.io/_posts/2020-09-03-youtubestopwatch-chrome-extension.md

 {% highlight json %}
 {
     "manifest_version": 2,
     "version": "0.1",
     "name": "My Extension",
-  "description": "This is my extension",
+    "description": "This is my extension"
 }
 {% endhighlight %}

 <h2>Background Scripts</h2>
 <p>
 Background scripts are scripts that run in the background of your browser when you open Google Chrome.
 You can make the scripts persistent or not depending on your use case.
-In my case, I chose to use a persistent script.
+I chose to use a persistent script.
 As long as Google Chrome is open, the script will be running.
-To do that, I added a <strong>background</strong> section to the <b>manifest</b> file.
+To define background scripts, I added a <strong>background</strong> section to the <b>manifest</b> file.
 </p>

 <!-- TODO: Add Line highlighter -->